 Software for conducting demonstrations and trainings such as Microsoft Live Meeting and WebEx.

-As an example, for a videoconference, the team members should be equipped with a web camera can a microphone.
+As an example, for a video conference, the team members should be equipped with a web camera and a microphone.

 First of all, let's look at the advantages of operating as a virtual team.